mjohnson324/Code-Notes/Languages/Shell.md

 * `(`- Group and launch commands
 * `{`- Group but do not launch commands in subshell

+## Tricks:

+* Get a command's output as variable: var=$(terminal output) | <command>
+* Operate on files in bulk:
+    1. \ls | vim -
+    2. :%s/<names>/<command> -i <pattern> <output>/g
+    3. :w !sh
+    Use & to refer to names in pattern and output a in Vim applies to all tabs (:qa closes all)
 ## Useful Commands

 * **cp** -nibr
     * cp overwrites files without asking
     * The last directory listed is interpreted as the target directory
     * i asks before overwriting
     * n prevents overwriting
     * b backs up a file before overwriting
     * r copies recursively (for directories)

 * **cat** -nbs
     * Short for "catenate" (combines files in the order specified)
     * Combo outputs can be redirected to new files.
     * n numbers lines
     * b numbers non-empty lines
     * s combines consecutive empty lines into one

 * **less** file1 file2 file3 etc.
     * Use for paging through a file (better than cat for long files)
     * N numbers lines (-n undoes it)
     * m shows % read (-M also shows current line # in view)
     * q to quit
     * G in file to go to end; g to go to beginning
     * I to ignore case in searches
     * /word to find the word or regular expression in the text

-* **man** _command_
+* **man** command
     * Look up documentation on commands in the terminal

-* **du** _file_
+* **du** file
     * Displays file size.
 Can list multiple files at once.
 Examines directory recursively.
     * s to show summary data (doesn't blow up terminal)
     * h for a human-readable format
     * c for a cumulative tally

+* **df**
+    * Get remaining disk space

+* **mv** pattern path
+    * Moves all files and directories matching the pattern to the specified path

+* **kill** pid
+    * Terminates the given program
+    * pid refers to process id.
+Look up with the **ps** command
+    * 9 to force termination when a program doesn't respond

+* ps -u username
+    * Shows all running processes from the terminal
+    * u specifies processes run by specific users
+    * pid: process id
+    * cmd: application
+    * time: CPU usage
+    * tty: Terminal running the process

 ## zsh